Here are all the best easy taco recipes for Taco Tuesday! Try them all: plus our top sides and drinks to go alongside.

 Planning a taco night party or celebrating Taco Tuesday in style?
 There are so many great drinks to serve with taco recipes: of course, all our margarita recipes!
 But there are many more variations and other ideas to choose from.
 Here’s our list of top 10 ideas:

-- Classic margarita: Can’t go wrong with a Classic Margarita (or Virgin Margarita)
+- Classic margarita: Can’t go wrong with a Perfect Margarita (or Virgin Margarita)

 - Classic daiquiri: The Classic Daiquiri stars lime and rum